Growth Charts

 - Persistent misclassification through 36 months of age

-- 15–20 g/kg/day is a reasonable goal for infants 23–36 weeks PMA (calculated using average or exponential methods)
+- 15-20 g/kg/day is a reasonable goal for 23-36 weeks PMA (average or exponential calculation methods)

-- The frequently quoted "15 g/kg/day" only fits current growth references for limited time periods — rates are higher before 34 weeks and lower after
+- The commonly cited "15 g/kg/day" fits current growth references only for a limited window; rates are higher before 34 weeks and lower after

-- Weight gain >25 g/kg/day raises concern for fluid overload
+- \>25 g/kg/day raises concern for fluid overload

 - 1 cm/week fits growth references for approximately 37-40 weeks PMA